Blightful/CS3535/modules/Module3/README.md

 Others can use it to compare and sort songs by timbre similarity in the MSD.
 Right now it takes an HDF5 or Local MP3 and returns a sorted list of tuples that have Artist, Song title, and Similarity measure.

-The depencies all seem to be included in the Anaconda distribution; I previously was running a version of PortablePython and it did not include several of the important modules.
+The dependencies all seem to be included in the Anaconda distribution; I previously was running a version of PortablePython and it did not include several of the important modules.

 scikit-learn (sklearn) used for mixture models
 NumPy